Heatley

 Heatley ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Heatley's population shows limited cultural diversity, with 86.3% being Australian citizens, born in Australia, and speaking English only at home.
-Christianity is the predominant religion, accounting for 55.7%, slightly higher than the regional average of 52.7%.
-The top three ancestry groups are Australian (26.8%), English (25.7%), and Other (9.0%).
+Heatley's cultural diversity was found to be below average, with 86.3% of its population being Australian citizens, born in Australia, and speaking English only at home by the year 2016.
+Christianity was the predominant religion in Heatley, comprising 55.7% of the population, compared to 52.2% across the rest of Queensland during that period.
+In terms of ancestry, the top three represented groups were Australian (26.8%), English (25.7%), and Other (9.0%).

 Frequently Asked Questions - Diversity